 Intellectual Property Development and Support

 SDSU fosters the development of ideas and the broad dissemination of these ideas for the purpose of serving the public interest, while, simultaneously, striving to protect the legitimate private interests of members of the University community.
 Responsibilities associated with the development of intellectual property (e.g. inventions, devices, textbooks, software) are described within the University Policy and associated guidance.
-In addition, faculty receive advice and assistance in the commercialization of their inventions, copyrights, and other scholarly work through the Technology Transfer Office.
+In addition, faculty receive advice and assistance in the commercialization of their inventions, copyrights, and other scholarly work through the Technology Transfer Office Department.

 The Division of Research Affairs (DRA) and the Technology Transfer Office (TTO) work together to serve SDSU for the management of new intellectual property developed by SDSU faculty and staff.
 Both play an active role in this management with several different responsibilities that work together to ensure compliance with all relevant laws as well to open doors for positively impacting the communities in which our researchers work.